Photo of chef Julia Child at a table with copper pots and pans.

 The MAC — Napa Valley Museum of Art & Culture

-New Napa Valley Museum flagship St. Helena location set to open in mid-March 2025 with reprise of popular Julia Child exhibition.
+New Napa Valley Museum flagship St. Helena location set to open in mid-April 2025 with reprise of popular Julia Child exhibition.

 She’s back!
 Well, almost.
-“Julia Child: A Recipe For Life” is set for a mid-March soft opening at the Napa Valley Museum of Art & Culture, aka The MAC, in St. Helena.
-In early February, executive director Laura Rafaty provided a sneak peek of the show, which is still being installed, and the new space.
-Very excited about the return of this expanded version of the popular exhibition, which the museum first presented in 2017.
-The museum’s new flagship location occupies part of the former Dean & DeLuca (later Gary’s) food and wine store.
+“Julia Child: A Recipe For Life” is set for a mid-April opening at the Napa Valley Museum of Art & Culture, aka The MAC, in St. Helena.
+In early February, executive director Laura Rafaty provided a sneak peek of the show, then still being installed, and the museum’s new flagship location, which occupies part of the former Dean & DeLuca (later Gary’s) food and wine store.

 Display of Julia Child photographs.

-The exhibit about the world-famous co-author of Mastering the Art of French Cooking and author of several other books includes artifacts from Child’s The French Chef program, produced by WGBH in Boston for NET, the public-television predecessor to PBS.
-There’s also a chronicle of the Child’s 21st-century influence.
+The exhibit about the world-famous co-author of Mastering the Art of French Cooking and author of several other books contains video and audio recordings of Child; photographs, including some by her husband, Paul Child; and an interactive television set of The French Chef.
+Boston’s WGBH produced the groundbreaking cooking show for NET, the public-television predecessor to PBS.

 Museum exterior with sign.